Car Insurance Calculator in Nebraska

 We sourced rate data from insurer filings via Quadrant Information Services.
 Full coverage policies reflect 100/300/100 liability limits, comprehensive and collision coverage and a $1,000 deductible.

-Minimum coverage reflects Nebraska's required $25,000 bodily injury per person, $50,000 bodily injury per accident and $25,000 property damage per accident.
-We update rates monthly to ensure they reflect the most recent available data.
+Minimum coverage reflects Nebraska’s required $25,000 bodily injury per person, $50,000 bodily injury per accident and $25,000 property damage per accident.
+We update rates monthly so they reflect the most recent available data.
 To learn more about how MoneyGeek analyzes car insurance costs, see our auto insurance methodology.